 WartPeel has not been studied in pregnant or nursing women so it is not recommended these populations be exposed to the medication.
 Although previous studies have shown minimal medication will be absorbed into the body when applied on the wart, the product contains 5-fluorouracil which can cause birth defects when used in higher doses.
 It is important to keep this product out of direct contact with pregnant or nursing mothers.
 If there is not another individual available to apply the medication to the patient, pregnant/nursing individuals should wear gloves and wash their hands well after assisting with application.

 Wartpeel has been studied in patients as young as 4 years old but some dermatologists have used the medication in younger patients.
 Speak with your dermatologist if your child is under 4 years old.

-The individual active components of WartPeel (salicylic acid and 5-fluorouracil) are FDA approved and have been used and documented to treat warts.
-The combination product is a customized medication developed exclusively by MedCara that is not approved by the FDA.
+The individual active components of WartPeel (salicylic acid and 5-fluorouracil) are FDA approved and have been used to treat warts and other skin conditions for decades.
+The combination product is a compounded medication developed exclusively by MedCara and produced under the strictest compounding regulations.
+Compounded medications like WartPeel do not require and are not given FDA approval.
 For further information, watch a pharmacist discuss the product in more detail in our Patient Education Video.

 For questions on WartPeel, feel free to use the toll-free number listed on your prescription label to contact us over the course of your treatment.
 An additional resource available is the WartPeel training video.